-Drug Rehab Services is a substance abuse resource that’s completely free.
+Addicted.org, also known as Drug Rehab Services, is a substance use resource that's completely free.
 We began our endeavor over 15 years ago, with the goal to educate people about addiction and connect them to the treatment resources they need.
-We’ve done this by compiling one of the largest and most complete directories of drug and alcohol rehabilitation services in the US.
+We've done this by compiling one of the largest and most complete directories of drug and alcohol rehabilitation services in the US.

-Many of us at DRS have personally recovered from substance abuse, gaining invaluable experience and knowledge that separates us from others in the field.
+Many of us at Addicted.org have personally recovered from substance use, gaining invaluable experience and knowledge that separates us from others in the field.
 This allows a level of care and compassion that we believe shows in our work.

 Our database is regularly updated and includes 70+ types of services that can be searched by state, county, or city.
-We also provide a wide range of information about substances of abuse, types of treatment, intervention, and many FAQs.
-Drug Rehab Services is also proud to feature qualified professionals who work with us to ensure that you’re given the most accurate, up to date information possible.
+We also provide a wide range of information about substances of use, types of treatment, intervention, and many FAQs.
+Addicted.org is also proud to feature qualified professionals who work with us to ensure that you're given the most accurate, up-to-date information possible.

 What Happens When You Call Us

-When you call DRS, you get a real person.
-Our treatment specialists listen to what’s going on with you and take the time to help you make the selection that’s right for you.
-You don’t have to call DRS to use our website and find treatment, but we’re here for you if you need help with the process.
+When you call the number listed on Addicted.org, you get a real person.
+A rehab specialist listens to what's going on with you and takes the time to help you make the selection that's right for you.
+You don't have to call the number listed on Addicted.org to use our website and find treatment.

 We recognize that people who are looking for treatment are in a crisis.
-If someone hasn’t been through the process before, finding rehab can be overwhelming and confusing.
-We take whatever we can off your shoulders by asking the right questions and getting you the answers, you need.
-This is your decision, but we can help you arrive there.
+If someone hasn't been through the process before, finding rehab can be overwhelming and confusing.
+We take whatever we can off your shoulders by asking the right questions and getting you the answers you need.
+This is your decision, but we can help you get there.

 You can expect that the person who answers your call will be calm, caring, and knowledgeable about addiction and treatment.
 They're going to want to know about your history, but the call is 100% confidential and protected by law.
 You aren't committed to making any decision and are free to just ask questions and gain some more knowledge if you don't feel ready yet.